Meet the Festival Orchestra Musicians

 Cello

-Brant Taylor, Principal Cello (March), was appointed by Daniel Barenboim to the Chicago Symphony in 1998, after one year with the St. Louis Symphony.
+Brant Taylor, Principal Cello, was appointed by Daniel Barenboim to the Chicago Symphony in 1998, after one year with the St. Louis Symphony.
 His extensive career includes solo appearances and collaborations with leading chamber musicians throughout North America, Europe, and Asia, in addition to orchestral, pedagogical and popular music activities.
 For five years, he was cellist of the award-winning Everest String Quartet.
 A faculty member at DePaul University, Mr. Taylor is also a frequent guest artist and lecturer at music institutions and summer festivals around the United States.
 In 2002, he began an association with Pink Martini, appearing with them on Late Night with Conan O’Brien and The Late Show with David Letterman, and on tours across North America.
 He can be heard on the album Hey Eugene.
 Mr. Taylor holds degrees from the Eastman School of Music and Indiana University, where his primary teachers were Janos Starker and Paul Katz.
-This is his fourteenth year at Arizona Musicfest.
-Mr. Taylor is generously sponsored by Larry and Joan Arnold.
+This is his fifteenth year at Arizona Musicfest.

 Joseph Johnson